 About Cacao

-We share Cacao in nearly every ceremony and retreat.
+We share Cacao in nearly every session, ceremony and retreat.

 It is one of the main plants we are working with - also in our own practice.